 5. Cold Therapy Can Help

-Using a cold therapy system throughout spinal fracture recovery can help relieve pain and swelling in the area surrounding the injury.
-A flexible wrap that encloses the entire back area and delivers consistent therapeutic cold in combination with wrap-conforming compression.
-This compression allows cold to penetrate deeper into the damaged tissues and makes it more effective than an ice pack.
+Traditional ice packs may deliver inconsistent cold and warm up quickly.
+Some cold therapy systems offer therapeutic cold in combination with wrap-conforming compression.
+This compression helps the wrap to conform to the body, and allows cold to penetrate deeper into the damaged tissues.
 Cold therapy systems are also easy to use and do not require you to hold an ice pack in the same position throughout the treatment process.
-You can rent a device through your for home use during recovery or use a system at your physical therapy appointment.
+You can rent a device for home use during recovery or use a system at your physical therapy appointment.

 Selecting a physical therapist is an important step in the spinal fracture recovery process.
 Ask your doctor for recommendations.